 Dive Sites of West Papua Province

-Raja Ampat in Indonesian Papua is not one of the most visited diving areas in the world which is strange since almost everyone who knows anything about the area agrees that there can surely be nowhere better on earth.
-Boasting the highest marine diversity on the planet, beautiful topside scenery and awesome underwater topography, diving Raja Ampat is as close as you can get to an underwater heaven.
+Raja Ampat in Indonesian Papua is not one of the most frequently visited scuba diving areas in the world which is strange since almost everyone who knows anything about the area agrees that there can surely be nowhere better on earth.
+Boasting the highest marine diversity on the planet, beautiful topside scenery and awesome underwater topography, diving the Raja Ampat islands is as close as you can get to an underwater heaven.